oliver-butterley/personal-webpage/index.md

 I was a postdoc in the [Mathematics section of ICTP](http://www.ictp.it/research/math.aspx).
 Then I was a ricercatore (RTD-B) in the mathematics department of Roma II (Tor Vergata).

+## Generally

+I believe there is a need to assess research on its own merits rather than on the basis of the journal in which the research is published, etc., and so I support the [Declaration on Research Assessment](https://sfdora.org/).